newTypeGeek/face-recognition/README.md

 # face-recognition
 Perform face recognition in video stream for registered members.
 This repo is based on https://www.pyimagesearch.com/2018/09/24/opencv-face-recognition/

+# Installation
+## Prerequisite
+The python scripts are written for Python 3 only and requires the following modules <br>
+1. opencv-python
+2. imutils
+3. sklearn
+4. numpy
+5. tkinter

+## How to run
+`$ python3 main.py`

-## Understand the files and directories
+## Understanding the files and directories
 1. `dataset` <br>
 It consists of all the images from all registered members + `unknown`.
 All images are named from `0000` to `9999`.
 At the beginning, you should only see the following